Machine learning based hyperspectral image analysis: A survey: Machine learning for hyperspectral analysis

 Anomaly and target detection have been performed using a SVM related algorithm called support vector data description~\cite{tax2004}.
 This method generates a minimum enclosing hypersphere containing all the training data.
 Kernel trick can be used to find minimum enclosing hypersphere in a transformed domain.
 For anomaly detection, any pixel falling outside of the hypersphere enclosing all the pixels in the image are considered to be anomalies~\cite{banerjee2006,khazai2011,gurram2011}.
 While for target detection, an artificial training set of target pixels can be created by adding multinomial Gaussian noise to the target reference spectra, and any test pixel falling inside of the hypersphere enclosing the artificial dataset can be labeled as a target~\cite{sakla2011}.
-Nemmour et al.~\cite{nemmour2006} performed change detection in an area by training a SVM classifier on the concatenation of spectra from images collected at multiple dates to predict the change in the land cover.
+Nemmour et al.~\cite{nemmour2006} mapped change in land cover of an area by training a SVM classifier on the concatenation of spectra from images collected at multiple dates.

 Previously, SVM regression was applied to predict biophysical parameters from multi-spectral imagery ~\cite{bruzzone2005,camps_valls2006,bazi2007}.
 While these method are also applicable to hyperspectral data, some newer methods have been developed specifically for hyperspectral data.
-In \cite{camps_valls2009}, a semi-supervised method that uses kernel matrix deformed by labeled and unlabeled data was proposed.
+In Refs.~\cite{camps_valls2009}, a semi-supervised method that uses kernel matrix deformed by labeled and unlabeled data was proposed.
 Active learning approaches for biophysical parameter estimation that select new samples based on distance from support vectors and the disagreement between the pool of SVM regressors trained on different subsets of training data have been proposed in \cite{pasolli2012}.
 The idea of learning related biophysical parameter simultaneously, exploiting the relationship between them using multitask SVMs was introduced in \cite{tuia2011}.
 The multitask SVMs were found to be more accurate than the individual SVMs in predicting biophysical parameters.